5 facts about electric vehicles you didn’t know

 Here are five things you may not already know about Electric Vehicles:

-1. Did you know: Electric vehicles do not necessarily refer to Pure Electric Vehicles?
+1. Did you know: Electric vehicles do not necessarily refer to Battery Electric Vehicles?

-There are three main different types of Electric Vehicles:
+There are three main different types of Electric Vehicles classified by the types of petrol they use:

 The next time you read about an electric vehicle, you will know to ask which category it belongs to.

-2. Electric vehicles can go far with each charge
+2. Battery Electric Vehicles can go far with each charge

 The main purpose of owning a vehicle is getting from point A to point B seamlessly.
 Just like how we do not like our mobile phones to run out of juice, our vehicle should not either.

-That’s not to say electric vehicles are not capable of going the distance.
+That’s not to say Battery Electric Vehicles are not capable of going the distance.
 Most in the market are able to support 342 kilometres1 - the average distance Singaporeans drive a week, according to LTA.
 Additionally, hybrid vehicles - such as the ones mentioned above - are able to go further than that.

-3. There are cost incentives to owning an electric vehicle
+3. There are cost incentives to owning a Battery Electric Vehicle

-Is it true that owning an electric vehicle will mean higher costs in the long run?
+Is it true that owning a battery electric vehicle will mean higher costs in the long run?
 Not necessarily.

 Singapore has implemented Vehicle Emission Schemes rebates2 to encourage the adoption of cleaner vehicles.
-By choosing an electric vehicle, you could save a few thousand dollars right off the bat.
-Besides, a full charge for pure electric vehicles – for example, an entry-level electric vehicle model typically costs under S$11, and this should last for about a week for average car owners.
+By choosing a battery electric vehicle, you could save a few thousand dollars right off the bat.
+Besides, a full charge for an entry level battery electric vehicle model typically costs under S$11, and this should last for about a week for average car owners.

-Another point to consider: Electric vehicles have fewer parts than normal cars.
+Another point to consider: Battery electric vehicles have fewer parts than normal cars.
 As such, you may not need as many servicing visits3, leading to even more cost savings.

 We’ve all encountered this scenario - your laptop or mobile phone is running out of battery and there isn’t a charger in sight.
 When it comes to your vehicle, there naturally is a similar concern - what if I can’t find a charger?